DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 them to meet new people, who do they meet and what kind of relationships are established, that is still unknown.

-Digital literacy in Portugal grew exponentially from the late 1990’s to the end of the last decade and the Internet gradually emerged as a “community of chronic communicators.”[^7_Casimiro_41] By the end of the 1990’s the use of the Internet as a ‘social technology’ for communication among individuals was still the object of some apprehension[^7_Casimiro_42] but in 2009, Portugal was already the European country with the third highest number of users accessing social networking sites – after the UK and
+Digital literacy in Portugal grew exponentially from the late 1990's to the end of the last decade and the Internet gradually emerged as a "community of chronic communicators."[^7_Casimiro_41] By the end of the 1990's the use of the Internet as a 'social technology' for communication among individuals was still the object of some apprehension[^7_Casimiro_42] but in 2009, Portugal was already the European country with the third highest number of users accessing social networking sites – after the UK and